Coffee Infused Tightening Eye Cream

 What Causes Puffy Eyes?

 Puffiness around the eyes is caused by an excessive accumulation of fluid in the surrounding skin tissue.
-Because the skin around the eyes is very thin, swelling and discoloration a.k.a. puffy eyes and dark circles can be quite prominent.
+Because the skin around the eyes is very thin, swelling and discoloration, a.k.a. puffy eyes and dark circles can be quite prominent.
 GAH!

 8 Things That Cause Puffy Eyes

-5. “Ah-choo”… seasonal allergies and sinus issues play a major role in puffy eyes.
+• “Ah-choo” seasonal allergies and sinus issues play a major role in puffy eyes.

 How Do You Get Rid of Under Eye Bags?

 While consuming less salt, getting some R&R, and drinking more water can all contribute to preventing bags under your eyes – what can do you if you already have them?
-Use a tightening eye cream containing caffeine to reduce puffiness and illuminate your under eyes.

-What can caffeine do for your under eye bags?
+What can caffeine do for your under-eye bags?

 • fight free radicals